pixel-point/kube-forwarder/README.md

 ## Release guide

-1) Be sure that you created `.env.production` and filled it in the right way.
+### Configure environment

+Also, this steps could be used to configure CI environment.

+1) Copy `.env.example` to `.env.production` and fill variables.

+### Release steps

-2) Update the version in `package.json`.
-3) Push to `release` branch.
-[Drone(pixel-point/kube-forwarder)](https://drone.pixelpoint.io/pixel-point/kube-forwarder/)
+1) Update the version in `package.json` and Push to `release` branch.
-will build packages for Windows and Linux and upload them to [releases](https://github.com/pixel-point/kube-forwarder/releases)
-4) Run `npm run release` on a Mac computer to build `.dmg` target.
-It will be automatically pushed to releases at Github.
+1) Run `npm run release` on a Mac computer to build packages.
+They will be automatically pushed to releases at Github.
-5) Go to [Releases](https://github.com/pixel-point/kube-forwarder/releases) in the repository.
+1) Go to [Releases](https://github.com/pixel-point/kube-forwarder/releases) in the repository.
 Make sure that the created draft is OK and release it (Edit -> Release).
-6) Run `cask-repair kube-forwarder` to update the cask version.
+1) Run `cask-repair kube-forwarder` to update the cask version.
 ([https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md#updating-a-cask](About cask-repair))

 Notes:
-1) `.dmg` target is added to release by your mac computer.
-`.AppImage` and `.exe` have to be added to the release by drone CI.
-2) A release tag (for example: `v1.0.3`) will be added automatically by Github when you release your draft.
+1) A release tag (for example: `v1.0.3`) will be added to GIT automatically by Github when you release your draft.

 ## Development tips